A Geometric Structure Associated with the Convex Polygon: Introduction

-\subparagraph*{Chasing relation between edges \& inferior portions.} Given two distinct edges $e_i,e_j$, we say that $e_i$ is \emph{chasing} $e_j$, denoted by $e_i\prec e_j$, if $v_j$ is closer to the extended line of $e_i$ than $v_{j+1}$; equivalently, if $v_{i+1}$ is closer to the extended line of $e_j$ than $v_i$.
-By the pairwise-nonparallel assumption of edges, for any pair of edges, exactly one of them is chasing the other.
+\begin{description} \item[Edges and vertices.]
+Let $e_1,\ldots,e_n$ be a clockwise enumeration of the edges of $P$.
+For simplicity of discussion, assume the edges are \textbf{pairwise-nonparallel}.
+Denote the vertices of $P$ by $v_1,\ldots,v_n$ such that $e_i=(v_i,v_{i+1})$ (where $v_{n+1}=v_1$).
+Denote the boundary of $P$ by $\partial P$.
+As mentioned above, each point $X$ in $\partial P$ lies in a unique unit; denote the unit by $\unit(X)$.
+Unless otherwise stated, an edge, vertex, or unit refers to an edge, vertex, or unit of $P$, respectively.
+Denote by $\el_i$ the extended line of $e_i$.

+\item[Chasing relation between edges.]
+Edge $e_i$ is \emph{chasing} $e_j$, denoted by $e_i\prec e_j$, if the intersection of $\el_i$ and $\el_j$ lies between $e_i,e_j$ clockwise.
 Denote by $e_i\preceq e_j$ if $e_i=e_j$ or $e_i\prec e_j$.
-Denote by $e_i\nprec e_j$ if $e_i$ is not chasing $e_j$.
+By the pairwise-nonparallel assumption of edges, exactly one in every pair of distinct edges is chasing the other.